clamsproject/mmif/specifications/index.md

 This of course assumes that view "v1" has a bounding box identified by "v1:bb2".

-Now if you run the semantic tagger you would get to tags with the category set to "dog-sound":
+Now if you run the semantic tagger you would get tags with the category set to "dog-sound":

 ```json
 {